-Below is an explanation of common signs and symptoms of shoulder osteoarthritis.
+Common signs and symptoms of shoulder osteoarthritis include:

-Joint tenderness and pain.
-Tenderness and pain due to glenohumeral osteoarthritis is usually centered at the back of the shoulder and can be felt in the middle-range of motion rather than at the extremes of flexibility.
-Those with moderate to severe glenohumeral arthritis may experience dull aching pain at night making it difficult to sleep.
-Pain may intensify with changes in the weather.1
+- Shoulder pain.
+Tenderness and pain due to glenohumeral osteoarthritis is usually felt deep at the back of the shoulder.
+Pain is typically felt during the middle-range of motion rather than at the extremes of flexibility.
+Moderate to severe shoulder arthritis may cause a dull aching or intermittent flare-ups of pain at night, making it difficult to sleep.

 In This Article:

-Swelling.
-When arthritis causes friction between bones the surrounding soft tissue can become irritated and swell.
-Swelling can occur in shoulder arthritis, though can be less pronounced than it is in other types of arthritis, such as knee or hand arthritis.
+- Swelling.
+When arthritis causes friction between bones, the surrounding soft tissues can become irritated and swell.
+Swelling can occur in shoulder arthritis, though it is typically less pronounced than in other types of arthritis, such as knee or hand arthritis.